-This mission is designed to be done while we're working through the Back to School Organization Challenge here on the site, since this is a time we're re-working our morning routines to make sure everyone gets ready in the mornings to get out the door for work and school.
-However, you can do this whenever it works best for you.
+This mission is designed to be done while we're working through the Create A Morning & Evening Routine Challenge here on the site, since this is a habit that can help both adults and kids get out the door and ready for the day more easily.
+However, you can adopt this habit whenever it works best for you.

 I've found that if you don't have a lot of trouble getting yourself or your kids ready in the morning right now, perhaps because you already have a good morning routine in place, or have a lot of time to spare, then this mission won't make a huge impact on your life.
 On the other hand, if you currently dread the task of choosing your clothes in the morning, or your kids can't seem to decide what outfit to wear to the point it's making you late or close to late each morning, adopting this habit can be a real game changer.

 Laying out your clothes for later is pretty simple, it just takes forethought.
 The night before, or perhaps Sunday evening before the week begins, you go ahead and choose the outfits you or your child will wear in the future, and gather up all the parts, such as the top, bottom, and any accessories you want to go with it.

 Make sure to designate a space for the clothes you've laid out, such as on top of the dresser if you're wearing it the next day, or in a hanging closet organizer with multiple shelves such as the ones shown to the right, if you want to lay out multiple outfits at once.

 This photo on the right was sent in by a reader, Marina.
 She said, "This is how I organize my son's clothes in his closet."
 Notice how she's got various cubbies for separate days of the week.
 That way she or her son can group clothes as outfits and have one ready to grab each day of the week instead of having to match an outfit during the morning rush.